 This was actualized through two welfare programmes which commenced in 2007.
 The first was the School Adoption Programme intended to provide support to a Government owned school in Trivandrum.
 The second being the Scholarship Programme for aiding underprivileged students to pursue education in recognized schools in Trivandrum.

-In 2014 - shoes were distributed to all the 145 students of the Karichar School.
-In early February, the students visited the RM ESI premises to understand how an IT company works.
+2014: Shoes were distributed to 145 students of the Karichar School.
+In early February, the students visited RMESI premises to understand how an IT company works.
 Their interactions with the staff motivated them immensely.

-Since 2007 to 2011 - through the School Adoption Programme, RM donated the following items to Kazhakootam Government School: a public address system including an amplifier, speakers etc, a Laser printer, chairs, books, several sports and play equipment.
+2007 to 2011: Through the School Adoption Programme, RM donated the following items to Kazhakootam Government School - a public address system including an amplifier, speakers, a Laser printer, chairs, books, several sports and play equipment.

 - Connell Viegas, CEO, RMESI